-Next, right-click on the software file, scroll down to Services in the context menu, and select OpenPGP: Verify signature from file.
+Next, right-click on the software file, scroll to Services in the context menu, and select OpenPGP: Verify signature of file.

-If you get a message in red reading: “FAILED”, then the software you downloaded is not properly signed by the developer’s key.
+If you get a message reading: “Warning: Invalid signature”, then the software you downloaded is not properly signed by the developer’s key.
 It isn’t advisable to install this software; either double-check your process and try verifying again, or trash the software completely and try another avenue.

-If the software file is properly signed, you will see a “Signed by:” result, with the name, email address, and key-ID of the developer.
-If, at the end of the result, you read “undefined trust”, check the developer’s public key again.
+If the software file is properly signed, you will see a “Signing Key...” result, with the name, email address, and key signature of the developer.
+If you get a message reading “Untrusted signature”, check the developer’s public key again.
 Have you confirmed that the 40-character fingerprint for this key matches, and indeed belongs to the developer?
 If so, the software is legitimately signed by the developer, but you just haven’t yet established trust with the developer’s key in your keyring.
 You may still proceed with the installation.